projectsveltos/sveltos/docs/events/addon_event_deployment.md

 default     front-my-service        app.kubernetes.io/name=MyApp          8m40s
 ```

 A possible example for OneForEvent false, is when the add-ons to deploy are not template.
-For instance if Kyverno needs to be deployed in any managed cluster where certain event has happened.
+For instance if Kyverno needs to be deployed in any managed cluster where certain event happened.
-Another example can be found [here](addon_event_deployment.md#yet-another-example).

 ```yaml
 apiVersion: lib.projectsveltos.io/v1alpha1